CornishGroup/cornishgroup.github.io/_pages/home.md

 We aim to leverage the unique properties of ultracold polar molecules to expand the frontiers of quantum science and to explore applications in quantum many-body physics.
 Explore the website for more details, starting [here]({{ site.url }}{{ site.baseurl }}/research) for an overview of our research goals.

+**We are currently looking for highly motivated PhD students and postdoctoral researchers with an interest in cutting-edge experimental research in quantum science and technology with ultracold atoms and molecules to [join the team]({{ site.url }}{{ site.baseurl }}/join-us)!**

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="4000" data-pause="hover" >
     <!-- Menu -->
     <ol class="carousel-indicators">